 Morning: St. Simons Island Tree Spirits

 If you look closely at some of the majestic oak trees around St. Simons Island, you might just see a weathered face staring back at you.
-These intricate carvings are said to hold the spirits of sailors lost at sea.
+These intricate carvings are said to hold the spirits of beloved local sailors and native (and magical!) wildlife.
 With seven of the twenty carvings located on public land, the St. Simons Island Tree Spirits will keep you busy all morning.